 - Education and training (of road users)

 - Enforcement (of road traffic law)

-Within Surrey responsibility for highway engineering rests with Surrey County Council (apart from motorways and trunk roads which are the responsibility of the Highways Agency).
+Within Surrey responsibility for highway engineering rests with Surrey County Council (apart from motorways and trunk roads which are the responsibility of Highways England).
 Responsibility for enforcement rests with Surrey Police.
 Both organisations are responsible for the delivery of education and training to road users.
 Therefore the Drive SMART Road Safety and Anti-Social Driving Partnership was created by Surrey County Council (including Surrey Fire and Rescue Service) and Surrey Police joining together to coordinate their work to tackle road casualties and anti-social driving.

-The Drive SMART Partnership is governed by a board chaired by Surrey County Council's Associate Cabinet Member Responsible for Fire and Police Services (Cllr Kay Hammond) and includes a representative of Surrey County Council's Local Committee Chairs (Cllr David Ivison), and a senior police officer.
+The Drive SMART Partnership is governed by a board chaired by Surrey County Council's Associate Cabinet Member Responsible for Fire and Police Services (Cllr Kay Hammond).